-But if your facial hair takes awhile to come in, it’s best to do a bit of planning and decide what style you’re pursuing so you can be ready to trim it into shape ahead of time.
+But if your facial hair takes awhile to come in, it’s best to do a bit of planning and decide what style you’re pursuing so you can be ready to trim it into your chose beard style ahead of time.

-A full beard allows you to widen and thicken your face, as well as accentuate the shape towards a more oval profile.
+A full beard allows you to widen and thicken your face shape, as well as accentuate the shape towards a more oval profile.

 5. Try Beard Products

-Once you’ve got a beard going, you’ll want to seek out some kind of beard oil, cream, or balm.
-These act like a conditioner would for the hair on your head.
+Once you’ve got a beard going, you’ll want to seek out some kind of beard oil, cream, or balm for beard care.